"What?!" Jennifer gasped. "Missing? Are you sure?"

 "Isn't that dangerous?
 Isn't THIS meeting dangerous?"

 He was sending a message, telling me that the Outfit knew where I'd been.
-It wasn't as if I'd hid that information, but for Theo to know it, there was a leak SOMEWHERE.
+It wasn't as if I'd hidden that information, but for Theo to know it, there had to be a leak SOMEWHERE.
 I'd have to talk to Patrick about 'Operational Security' or 'OpSec', as he called it.
-I'd also need to talk to him about adding cameras to the security system.
+I'd also need to discuss adding cameras to the security system with him.

 "OK," I nodded, trying to keep my composure despite my discomfort.